We have many things for you:

 I met Nathan at Low Carb Seattle in 2019 and he has been an invaluable partner in digging into this area.–Nick, recently

-Nathan is a systems engineer at Netflix and also lives in Seattle, WA.
+Nathan is a site reliability engineer at Netflix and also lives in Seattle, WA.
+He majored in Computer Science at the University of St Andrews.

 How did you get started?